froger-me/wp-packages-update-server/integration/docs/packages.md

 ```

 **Description**
-Get the path of a plugin or theme package on the file system
+Get the path of a plugin, theme, or generic package on the file system

 **Parameters**
 `$package_slug`